iohnS/DIYCustomKeyboard/README.md

 This repository contains mainly keymaps and config for the QMK firmware.

 Project finished 2021.
-Medium blog post can be read [here](https://medium.com/@iohn/how-to-turn-almost-any-mechanical-keyboard-programmable-cb742e70368d).
+Medium post can be read [here](https://medium.com/@iohn/how-to-turn-almost-any-mechanical-keyboard-programmable-cb742e70368d) for more detailed description of the project.